Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Methods

 \subsection{Benchmarking set-up}

 We develop and benchmark our method considering a standard topology optimization problem, namely compliance minimization with a volume constraint.
-While this problem can be easily solved using gradient-based approaches, it is not the ultimate application of the proposed method.
-Nevertheless, it provides a good benchmark for the development of the method because, first, the "ground truth" solutions can be easily obtained using a gradient-based approach, allowing us to verify 'how far' our method is from a good solution.
-Secondly, these problems are relatively cheap to evaluate, as opposed to design problems based on more complex physics.
+This problem can be easily solved using gradient-based approaches, so it is not the ultimate application of the proposed method.
+Nevertheless, it provides a good assessment for the development of the method because, first, the ``ground truth'' solutions can be easily obtained using a gradient-based approach, allowing us to verify 'how far' our method is from a good solution.
+Secondly, these problems are relatively cheap to evaluate, as opposed to design problems based on more complex physics, such as the fracture problem presented towards the end of the article.

 \paragraph{Benchmarking problem sets}